-To help put things into perspective, webmaster tool WhoIsHostingThis.com has devised an infographic which details the countries that restrict or block the web due to government internet censorship.
-Find out where in the world you won’t be able to login to Facebook or Twitter, in the infographic below.
+To help put global internet censorship into perspective, webmaster tool WhoIsHostingThis.com has created the following infographic.
+It details the countries that restrict or block the World Wide Web due to government internet censorship.
+Take a look at it below and find out where you won’t be able to login to Facebook or Twitter:

 Bans and censorship include: